emscripten-core/emscripten/site/source/docs/tools_reference/emsdk.rst

 SDK concepts
 ============

-The Emscripten toolchain includes a number of different tools, including *Clang*, *Emscripten*, *Java*, *Git*, *Node*, etc. *Emsdk* is a small package manager for controlling which tools are installed, and from the set of installed tools, which are active.
+The Emscripten toolchain includes a number of different tools, including *Clang*, *Emscripten*, *Git*, *Node*, etc. *Emsdk* is a small package manager for controlling which tools are installed, and from the set of installed tools, which are active.

 The current set of available :term:`tools <Tool>` and :term:`SDKs <SDK>` are listed using ``./emsdk list``.
-These can be installed individually (``./emsdk install node-0.10.17-64bit``) or as a group (``./emsdk install node-0.10.17-64bit java-7.45-64bit``).
+These can be installed individually (``./emsdk install node-0.10.17-64bit``) or as a group (``./emsdk install node-0.10.17-64bit clang-incoming-64bit``).

 The :term:`SDK` targets are a convenience mechanism for specifying the full set of tools used by a particular Emscripten release.
 For example, the two lines below are equivalent: ::

 	./emsdk install sdk-incoming-64bit
-	./emsdk install git-1.8.3 clang-incoming-64bit node-0.10.17-64bit python-2.7.5.3-64bit java-7.45-64bit emscripten-incoming
+	./emsdk install git-1.8.3 clang-incoming-64bit node-0.10.17-64bit python-2.7.5.3-64bit emscripten-incoming

 A particular installed SDK (or tool) can then be set as :term:`active <Active Tool/SDK>`, meaning that it will be used when Emscripten is run.
 The active "compiler configuration" is stored in a user-specific file (*~/.emscripten*), which is discussed in the next section.